Alec's free cv / resume, job search, interview and careers advice in association with Bradley CVs

 If you have a science degree but are not seeking a research post, it is worth reading books about nanotechnology, plus technical articles and journals.
 Learn the difference between practical and theoretical research and gain a broad understanding of where each is relevant.
 Concentrate on expanding your knowledge of atomic and molecular chemistry, solid state physics, molecular/cellular biology, and similar fields.
 You can achieve this by absorbing some of the more popular nanotechnology books.

-To optimize your chances of being considered for these positions, educate yourself as much as possible and emphasize your self-motivated research on your CV / resume.
+To optimise your chances of being considered for these positions, educate yourself as much as possible and emphasise your self-motivated research on your CV / resume.

 Nanotechnology Career Ladder - Salary and Prospects